What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Laguna Eyes Scleral Lens Center help patients from all over Laguna Beach or Huntington Beach, California .
-Dr. Alicia Harrison will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Laguna Eyes Scleral Lens Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Laguna Beach and Huntington Beach, California , and Dr. Alicia Harrison will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision